pvatsa/pvatsa.github.io/asthrasoft.com/README.md

  6. [Mixed Reality, Gaming and VFX](T06/P000.Cover) - how technology is changing our perception of the world around us.

 ### Business
-These are our notes on how businesses can and should leverage technology.
-While we are would have an obvious bias towards our platform, we also talk about how businesses should leverage different technologies to work more efficiently.
+These are our notes on how businesses can and should leverage technology to gain a cometitive edge.
- 1. [T01.Business First](C02/T01/P000.Cover) - our notes on customer focus and how we believe businesses should be driven.
+ 1. [Business First](B01/P000.Cover) - our notes on customer focus and how we believe businesses should be driven.
- 2. [T02.Making Money](C02/T02/P000.Cover) - our notes on how we can finance a startup - an obvious need for any venture to survive
+ 2. [Making Money](B02/P000.Cover) - our notes on how we can finance a startup - an obvious need for any venture to survive
- 3. [T03.Leveraging Technology](C02/T03/P000.Cover) - our notes on how technology driven companies can gain a strategic edge over others.
+ 3. [Leveraging Technology](B03/P000.Cover) - our notes on how technology driven companies can gain a strategic edge over others.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTM4ODI2NzksLTE0NzI1ODE3MDRdfQ
-==
+eyJoaXN0b3J5IjpbMjUxODM2Nzk4LC0xNDcyNTgxNzA0XX0=
 -->